-According to the new data from the 2021 Chinese government report, 李 (Lǐ) is the most common surname given to newborns in China last year.
+According to the data from the 2021 Chinese government report, 李 (Lǐ) is the most common surname given to newborns in China the previous year.

 10.035 million babies were born in 2020, and 李 (Lǐ) came out on top with 725,972 babies registering it as their last name.
 It was followed by 王 (Wáng), 张 (Zhāng), 刘 (Liú), and 陈 (Chén).

 The top 10 surnames for Chinese newborns are:

 - 陈 (Chén): 464,557

 - 周 (Zhōu): 184,753